alejandro-garf/ThetaTauActiveMemberProjects/README.md

-# ThetaTauActiveMemberProjects
+# Theta Tau Active Member Projects FA 24
-Guidlines and proposal for active members of Theta Tau for fall semester 2024
+Proposal and guidelines for Active Members of TT. **Not yet approved by E-Board**